Ephem/react-aldrin/README.md

 ## API

-This package is split into two parts, `react-ssr-renderer` contains the server renderer and `react-ssr-renderer/react` contains helpers for React.
+This package is split into two parts, `react-aldrin` contains the server renderer and `react-aldrin/react` contains helpers for React.

-### `react-ssr-renderer`
+### `react-aldrin`

 #### `renderToString(element)`